>> Johnson-Lynch Agrees to New Seven-Year Contract (2/1/13)

-Iowa State players have received all-conference recognition from the Big 12 on 26 occasions, including winning the league’s top libero award from 2008-2012 and the best defensive player honor in 2006.
-Mass was the Big 12’s best libero from 2008-10 and Kristen Hahn earned the award from 2011-13 and Caitlin Nolan picked up the award in 2014 and 2015.
+Iowa State players have received all-conference recognition from the Big 12 on 32 occasions, including winning the league’s top libero award from 2008-2014 and the best defensive player honor in 2006.
+Mass was the Big 12’s best libero from 2008-10, Kristen Hahn earned the award from 2011-13 and Caitlin Nolan picked up the award in 2014 and 2015.
 Erin Boeve was the league’s top defender in 2006.

-In 2012, Iowa State garnered its first Big 12 Freshman of the Year honor with right side Mackenzie Bigbee, who also earned distinction as the first Cyclone to be named AVCA All-Region Freshman of the Year.
+In 2012, Iowa State garnered its first Big 12 Freshman of the Year honor with right side Mackenzie Bigbee, who also earned distinction as the first Cyclone to be named AVCA Region Freshman of the Year.
 2015 saw freshman Jess Schaben, who played her club volleyball for the same club Johnson-Lynch did (River City Juniors), earn both Big 12 Freshman of the Year and AVCA Midwest Region Freshman of the Year honors.

 Before Iowa State